Every couple of weeks, there is a contest hosted by the folks at codingame.com. This time it was based on Pacman.

-CGSync: A google chrome plugin that allowed me to sync a local file to the web IDE.
-This allowed me to work in Visual Studio which made for much faster workflow.
+- CGSync: A google chrome plugin that allowed me to sync a local file to the web IDE.
+This allowed me to work in Visual Studio, which made for a much faster workflow.
 The plugin can be found here.

-I had already built a utility program which allowed me to combine multiple files into a single c# file which codingame requires.
+- I had already built a utility program that allowed me to combine multiple files into a single c# file which codingame requires.
 This enabled me to split my code across different files while developing.

-I had a python script to help download the game data, parse it and put it into a text file which would be consumed by my program.
-This allowed me to step through and debug the AI when I could see that my AI was failing to win because of some bug instead of just relying on the stderr stream.
+- I had a python script to help download the game data, parse it and put it into a text file consumed by my program.
+This allowed me to step through and debug the AI to see that my AI failed to win because of some bug instead of just relying on the stderr stream.

-I isolated the IO into a separate class and made it so that every time I was reading anything from stdin it was outputted to the error stream.
+- I isolated the IO into a separate class.
+I made it so that every time I was reading anything from stdin, it was outputted to the error stream.

-I had a few global constants which allowed me to do things like enabling/disabling logging with a single line change.
+- I had a few global constants, which allowed me to enable/disable logging with a single line change.

 Using Source Control: I cannot even stress how helpful it was to go back a version or two because the new logic was performing even worse than the one a few iterations before.
 This was especially true when I tried to switch to attack the opponent.

-Iterative development: I was able to reach Silver just by concentrating on the movement rather than the pac types.
+Iterative development: I reached Silver by concentrating on the movement rather than the pac types.